 Today was the day they would depart back to Russia.
 This was their third visit and she had been allowed to walk freely among her fellow Americans who made sure that she hadn't been "turned" before they could have a casual conversation.
 It was during this time that she picked up rumors of the military build-up and refining of Soviet armed forces.

 Strange.
 But for what are they beefing up for?
 It's pretty clear that the U.S. isn't going to… It hit her hard.
 Oh, God!

 She stood not far off from the Premier who shook hands with the President, smiling faces complete with the regalia that signified their appearance—the former's chest decorated with medals and the latter in a fancy blue suit.
 The press took their time with the scene.
-Flashes and inquisitive babbling flooded the room with Hanley having to squint her eyes every now and then.
-Her Spetznaz guards could not help but do the same.
+Camera flashes and inquisitive babbling flooded the room with Hanley needing to squint her eyes every now and then.
+Her Spetsnaz guards could not help but do the same.

 Hours later, they were onboard the V. I. Lenin.
 The massive warship waved its colors and was hailed with even more attention from media, civilians, and their new (capitalist) friends.
 The captain escorted the Premier to the bridge where he waved to the Americans for one last time.
 Hanley was accompanied back to her quarters down below.

 "Comrade Premier, the ship is ready to sail."

 "Ochen harasho, comrade captain."
 Very well.

 The captain gave out his orders and witnessed with pride his crew at work.
 The zampolit stood not far off, wiping the sweat from his brow.
 The Akula Sub K-570 roved ahead of the massive vessel while its sister, K-490, covered the rear.